Metrist-Software/product-docs/docs/orchestrator-ebpf-plugin.md

     gpg --verify $latest.tar.gz.asc
     tar xvfz $latest.tar.gz

-From there, you can run the resulting executable (`metrist-orchestrator-ebpf-plugin`) from the command line or as a daemon started by your system's supervisor.
+From there, you can run the resulting executable (`metrist-ebpf-agent`) from the command line or as a daemon started by your system's supervisor.
 The only setting is the `METRIST_ORCHESTRATOR_ENDPOINT` environment variable.